TheodoreChu/append-editor/README.md

 1. Run `npm install` to locally install the packages in `package.json`
 2. Create `ext.json` as shown [here](https://docs.standardnotes.org/extensions/local-setup) with `url: "http://localhost:8003/dist/index.html"`.
 Optionally, create your `ext.json` as a copy of `ext.json.sample`.
-3. Install http-server using `npm install -g http-server`
+3. Install http-server using `sudo npm install -g http-server`
 4. Start the server at `http://localhost:8003` using `npm run server`
 5. Import the extension into the [web](https://app.standardnotes.org) or [desktop](https://standardnotes.org/download) app with `http://localhost:8003/ext.json`.
 6. To build the editor, open another command window and run `npm run build`.
 For live builds, use `npm run watch`.
 You can also run `npm run start` and open the editor at `http://localhost:8080`.

+## Sponsors
+Please support this editor by subscribing to [Standard Notes Extended](https://standardnotes.org/extended) 🙏